highcharts/node-export-server/README.md

   * `resources`: Additional resources.
   * `constr`: The constructor to use.
 Either `Chart` or `Stock`.
   * `b64`: Bool, set to true to get base64 back instead of binary.
+  * `async`: Get a download link instead of the file data
   * `noDownload`: Bool, set to true to not send attachment headers on the response.

 It responds to `application/json`, `multipart/form-data`, and URL encoded requests.